Kitware/scriptconfig/README.rst

     if __name__ == '__main__':
         main()

-If this script is in a module ``hash_demo.py``, it can be invoked in these following ways.
+If this script is in a module ``hash_demo.py`` (e.g. in the examples folder of this repo), it can be invoked in these following ways.

 Purely from the command line: